RichieCahill/AVX2-bit-manipulation/README.md

 # AVX2-bit-manipulation
-This is a libreay that alow bit mimipulation that avx intrinsics don't
+This is a library that allow bit manipulation that Intrinsics don't.
+This take abut 20 clock cycles by my calculations.